tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 Servers MAY send additional tickets, up to the same limit, if the tickets that are originally sent are somehow invalidated.

-A server that supports ticket requests MAY echo the "ticket_request" extension in the EncryptedExtensions message.
-If present, it contains a single value, expected_count, indicating the number of tickets the server expects to send to the client.
+A server which supports and uses a client "ticket_request" extension MUST also send the "ticket_request" extension in the EncryptedExtensions message.
+The server "ticket_request" extension contains a single value, expected_count, indicating the number of tickets the server expects to send to the client.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension